 - Other Wilderness Considerations

-- Course pre-requisites: Certification in adult CPR and AED is required.
+- Course pre-requisites: Certification in adult CPR and AED is required to receive a Wilderness First Aid certification.
 Prior completion of a basic first aid class is strongly encouraged.

 - Pre-registration is required.